hashneetk/2021-product-analytics-group-project-group_8_fraud_bnb/README.md

 We created a full-stack solution from front-end to the database and ML model.
 Different tools and technologies used are Docker, AWS(S3,EC2 and Beanstalk), Flask, Python, Javascript and Bootstrap.

-The product demo can been here- [FraudBnb] (https://lnkd.in/g69cdvk)
+The product demo can be seen here- [FraudBnb] (https://lnkd.in/g69cdvk)